 Nadine currently serves on the AHRC Peer Review College and is on the Advisory Boards for Contemporary Theatre Review, the International Journal of Scottish Theatre and Screen and is a Contributory Editor for New Theatre Quarterly.

-Post-War British Theatre and Social Abjection (spring term)
+Post-War British Theatre and Social Abjection (autumn term)

 Theatre and National Identities (spring term)

 Director of Research for Theatre and Performance

 Research Seminar Series Co-ordinator for Theatre and Performance

 Monographs and edited books

 2018 The Ecologies of Amateur Theatre, co-written with Jane Milling and Helen Nicholson, Palgrave